joohanse/profile-attribute-decision-auth-tree-node/README.md

 -->
 # Profile Attribute Decision Authentication Tree Node

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
+A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.0.
 This node retrieves a single user profile attribute and compares to the submitted value.

 ## Installation